Thomas Le Strange (courtier): Family background

 The Le Strange family had held the lordship of Hunstanton since the early 12th century.
-In the 13th century, when the main line of the family became established as barons of Knockin on the Welsh marches, John le Strange, 1st Baron Strange of Knockyn enfeoffed one of his younger sons named Hamo with the old family lordship in Norfolk.
+In the 13th century, when the main line of the family became established as barons of Knockin on the Welsh Marches, John le Strange, 1st Baron Strange of Knockyn enfeoffed one of his younger sons named Hamo with the old family lordship in Norfolk.

-Thomas was born about 1490, and was the son and heir of Robert le Strange who died in 1511, a descendant of this Hamo.
-Robert was a younger brother who became heir to the main Hunstanton lordship as an adult, when his nephew John died in March 1514 without having any surviving children of his own.
+Thomas was born about 1490, and was the son and heir of Robert le Strange, a descendant of Hamo.
+Robert was a younger brother who became heir to the main Hunstanton lordship as an adult, when his nephew John died in March 1514 without surviving children.
 Robert's wife Anne le Strange, the mother of Thomas, was a co-heiress of another old branch of the le Strange family, who had been lords of Walton d'Eiville in Warwickshire.

-After Robert died his widow Anne, the mother of Thomas, married secondly Sir Edward Knyvett (died 1528), the son William Knyvett (died 1515).
+After Robert died, his widow Anne married Edward Knyvett, the son William Knyvett.

-The paternal grandparents of Thomas were Henry Le Strange (died 1485) of Hunstanton and Katherine Drury, a daughter of Roger Drury of Hawstead in Suffolk.
-After Henry Le Strange's death, Katherine his widow married Sir Robert Radcliffe of Hunstanton, as his second wife.